docknetwork/api-docs/source/index.html.md

 <h3 id="credential-distribution">Credential Distribution</h3>

 Dock's API has built in credential distribution on issuance, allowing you to send credentials directly to a holder's email and/or Dock-compatible wallet.
 You can achieve this by supplying the `recipientEmail` field and `distribute: true` in your request.
 For DID distribution, simply set the `credentialSubject.id` property to the holder's DID.

+<h3 id="credential-issuance-revocation">Revocation</h3>

+In order to support revocation the credential must be linked to a revocation [registry](#registry_create) at the time of issuance.
+To link the revocation registry to the credential set the `status` field in the [Credential](#schemacredential) body to the `registry.id` value.

 <aside class="warning">